Devante Cole

+Cole came through the Academy at Manchester City, playing on loan at Barnsley and Milton Keynes Dons in the 2014–15 season, helping the Dons to achieve promotion out of League One.
+In August 2015, he signed for Bradford City, then was sold on to Fleetwood Town in January 2016.
+He scored 22 goals in 94 appearances in all competitions over two years.
+He joined Wigan Athletic in January 2018, though never established himself in the first XI.
+He spent time on loan at Burton Albion and Motherwell, before he was transferred to Doncaster Rovers in January 2020.
+He joined Motherwell on a permanent basis in October 2020 before rejoining another former club, Barnsley, in June 2021.
+He scored 36 goals in 129 league and cup appearances across three seasons.
+He signed with West Bromwich Albion in July 2024, though was unable to establish himself in the Championship and returned to League One with Port Vale in September 2025.

 Early and personal life

 Cole was born in Alderley Edge on 10 May 1995.
 His father is the former Manchester United, Newcastle United and England striker Andy Cole.
-He has stated that he is a different type of player to his father, who played in the same position, and that he wants to make a name for himself.
+He stated that he is a different type of player to his father, who played in the same position, and that he wanted to make a name for himself.
 His paternal grandparents migrated to England from Jamaica in the 1960s; his grandfather worked as a miner.
+Cole attended the North Cestrian School in Altrincham, and at age 13 stated that he supported Manchester City and would like a career in computers if he did not make it as a footballer.

 Club career

 Manchester City

-Cole joined Manchester City in April 2003, at the age of seven.
+Cole joined Premier League club Manchester City in April 2003, at the age of seven.
 He had previously spent a day training with city rivals Manchester United.
 His first involvement with the Manchester City first team came in July 2013 when he was selected for a pre-season friendly tour of South Africa, subsequently playing against SuperSport United.

-Cole featured heavily in the 2013–14 UEFA Youth League scoring 6 goals and finishing as the second highest scorer overall as Manchester City made a run to the quarter-final stage of the competition.
+He featured heavily in the 2013–14 UEFA Youth League, scoring six goals and finishing as the second-highest scorer overall as City made a run to the quarter-final stage of the competition.
+In July 2014, youth team coach Patrick Vieira took his players off the pitch after an alleged racist incident in a friendly game, following a similar incident where Cole was racially abused by opposition players and supporters during a UEFA Youth League match against Atlético Madrid five months earlier.

-He was linked with a loan move to Scottish club Motherwell in August 2014.